JoshuaLampert/DispersiveShallowWater.jl/docs/src/overview.md

 Finally, the `ode` can be `solve`d using the interface from [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl).
 This means, we can specify a time-stepping scheme we want to use the tolerances for the adaptive time-stepping and the time values, where the solution values should be saved.
-In this case, we use the adaptive explicit Runge-Kutta method `Tsit5` by Tsitouras of order 5(4).
+In this case, we use the adaptive explicit Runge-Kutta method `Tsit5` by Tsitouras of order 5(4), which is implemented in the subpackage OrdinaryDiffEqTsit5.jl.
+If you want to use other time-stepping schemes, you can install the respective subpackage or the whole package OrdinaryDiffEq.jl, which will install every available solver.
 Here, we save the solution at 100 equidistant points.

 ```@example overview
 tspan = (0.0, 25.0)